 Where google’s chrome browser could catch the big part of browser market share, we also notice the arise of another issue of chrome’s privacy theft.
 What’s it actually?
-There’s a rumour is flying that, Google chrome is spyware browser which collects data about it’s activity and other informations and sends them to Google.
+There’s a rumour is flying that, Google chrome is spyware browser which collects data about its activity and other information and sends them to Google.
 I think there are two major reasons for this doubt.
 One is , people know that this browse is made by Google who this the God of internet.
-So this God may do something in it’s software to know more about it’s users.
+So this God may do something in its software to know more about its users.
 Another this is, many experts tried to monitor on chrome’s activity to confirm whether it’s a spy or not.

 Let’s See Which Analysis and Reports Were Taken to Confirm Chrome’s Spying Activity: